C0nw0nk/Garrys-Mod-Family-Sharing/README.md

 This script will prevent players bypassing current / existing bans using Steam's built in family sharing feature.

 This script will also prevent players bypassing current / existing bans by buying a new Garry's Mod.
-(Yes it can detect that too.)
+(Yes it can detect that too.) via the ban tracker feature.

 This will also "if enabled." add banning users by IP address to the default ULX `!ban` `"ulx ban"` and `!banid` `"ulx banid"` command.